haidequanbu/haidequanbu.github.io/_pages/about.md

 ---

 About me.
-I am a second-year master's student supervised by [Professor Li Zhixu](http://demigroup.cn/staff/ZhiXuLi), and I work closely with Dr. Wang Xuwu and PhD student Chen Shisong
+I am a second-year master's student in Fudan University supervised by [Professor Li Zhixu](http://demigroup.cn/staff/ZhiXuLi), and I work closely with Dr. Wang Xuwu and PhD student Chen Shisong.
+My current research focus on natural language processing, multimodal knowledge graphs, and multimodal entity linking.
+May join the research of large model (LLM) in the future.

 News:
+A new paper was acceptes by Jounal of software (China).
+I will join Shanghai ai lab as a research intern.

 Publications.
+A network asset identification method based on natural language processing feature engineering.(Patent:CN115733903A) 赵海全,李金亮,王续武,李直旭,肖仰华.面向视频的细粒度多模态实体链接.软件学报,2024

 Internships and Projects.
+1.Semi-automatic schema construction based on course introduction.
+(Huawei 2022.11-2023.10) 2.Fine-grained multimodal entity linking for video.
+(Fudan 2022.12-2023.7) 3.Network asset identification based on natural language processing feature engineering.
+(Huashun Xin'an Algorithm Intern 2022.6-2022.8)